cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 MongoDB Installation Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following steps document the MongoDB Server configuration and installation steps from the standpoint of a fresh install.
+The following steps document the MongoDB server configuration and installation steps from the standpoint of a fresh install.
 We recommend utilizing our build script for a seamless installation experience.
 However, If you already have a pre-existing installation of MongoDB, please feel free to skip ahead once you've reviewed the configuration steps and confirmed you have an admin user with a strong password created.
+Please also note that some commands we use during the development wipe out the database completely including all collections.
+So make a backup.

 If you would like to remove an existing MongoDB installation, please skip to the next subsection in order to reference the uninstall steps for MongoDB; then revert back to this section to kick off a fresh install.

 You should also note to *not* expose mongo on the internet in order to keep your information within mongo private.

-Prior to kicking off a MongoDB installation, you will need to install and configure the ``cloudmesh.yaml`` file if you have not already done so.
+Prior to starting the MongoDB installation, you will need to install and configure the ``cloudmesh.yaml`` file if you have not already done so.
 To install it, run the following command: